longhorn/longhorn/.github/ISSUE_TEMPLATE/bug_report.md

    - Disk type(e.g. SSD/NVMe):
    - Network bandwidth between the nodes:
  - Underlying Infrastructure (e.g. on AWS/GCE, EKS/GKE, VMWare/KVM, Baremetal):
+ - Number of Longhorn volumes in the cluster:

 **Additional context**
 Add any other context about the problem here.